 $ REGISTRY=myrepo BUILDX_OUTPUT_TYPE=registry make container

 Note: if you want to update the image but not change its name, you will have to trigger Kubernetes to pick up the new image.
-One way of doing so is by deleting the Velero deployment pod:
+One way of doing so is by deleting the Velero deployment pod and node-agent pods:

 kubectl -n velero delete pods -l deploy=velero